tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_INV_basic_sphinx.rst

     - string: None, mean, constant, first derivative, second derivative; + float; default: none

   * Description: Type of regulatization and associated weight for the diffuse light factor.
+If the type of regularization is constant, a second float can be added to choose the value for the comparison; if not provided, the value will be the average of the initial values of the nodes.

 REGUL_T
 -------